Outbound-Process/.github/.github/ISSUE_TEMPLATE/fill-out-request-form.md

 &nbsp;

-> If `SAP-docs` is the GitHub organization that you want to publish your project to, you can skip the remaining questions of this request form, because they are not relevant for documentation projects.
+> If you wish to publish your project on `sap-docs` GitHub organization then you can skip the remaining questions of this request form, because they are not relevant for documentation projects.
+Also, for `sap-docs` GitHub organization the name of the repository will be clarified and finalized by the `sap-docs` responsible owner who are also assigned to this issue.
+You can read more about the repository naming guidelines [here](https://btpx.frontify.com/document/222742#/service-docs/service-names-and-descriptions/codoc-repo-names-guidelines-1).

 ## Risk Assessment Information